rancher/fleet/dev/LOGGING.md

 * `Error` for errors, although those could [arguably](https://web.archive.org/web/20240521184322/https://dave.cheney.net/2015/11/05/lets-talk-about-logging) be logged as `Info` as well.

 ## Verbosity

 Log messages can have a numerical verbosity.
 The default verbosity is 0, we also use 1 for debug logs and 4 for logs that aid in tracing problems.
-If log messages should not be included in the output of a binary started with the `--debug` argument, there level should be higher than 5.
+If log messages should not be included in the output of a binary started with the `--debug` argument, their level should be higher than 5.

 # Formatting

 Fields used for structured logging must follow camelCase.